circleci/circleci-docs/jekyll/_cci2/contexts.md

 5. Click Add Environment Variables to add environment variables to the context if none exist and click the Add button.
 Use of the environment variables for this context is now limited to members of the security groups.
 6. Navigate to Organization Settings > Contexts in the CircleCI app.
 The security groups appear in the Security column for the context.

 Only members of the selected groups may now use the context in their workflows or add or remove environment variables for the context.

+### Approving Jobs that use Restricted Contexts

+Adding an approval job to a workflow allows a user to manually approve the use of a restricted context.
+Manual invocation of a job that requires approval is limited to members of the context groups.

 ## Removing Groups from Contexts